Sign up to CoinSpot here and get $10 of free Bitcoin (my referral link)

 Is CoinSpot recommended?

 CoinSpot’s exchange works well (as long as there’s decent volume for the cryptocurrency you’re trading) and their fees on it (0.1% per trade) are very reasonable.
-Therefore, I’m comfortable recommending it along with other exchanges like CoinJar and Independent Reserve.
+Therefore, I’m comfortable recommending it along with other exchanges like CoinJar, Independent Reserve and Digital Surge.
 If you sign up to CoinSpot just remember to use its exchange only, as mentioned above.

 Where can I get $10 of free BTC from Coinspot?

 Sign up to CoinSpot here and we’ll both get $10 AUD worth of Bitcoin.
 If you ignore this link and go straight to CoinSpot.com.au instead, we’ll both miss out on the free Bitcoin.

 I have continued to keep on top of CoinSpot through the bull market in 2021, and can continue to recommend it.

 I’ve tried and reviewed all the major cryptocurrency exchanges in Australia.
 Have a read through my other reviews to see what other exchanges you should try beyond CoinSpot:

 - Independent Reserve review — higher fees, but has the best volume.
 I’ve traded hundreds of thousands of dollars of crypto on this exchange.

 - CoinJar review — reasonable fees, but slightly less volume than Independent Reserve.